-For the science of Primitive or Prehistoric Technology, only authentic materials may be used.
+Primitive or Prehistoric Technology is an art as well as a science.
 When these natural materials are taken through the traditional process, it is the most worthwhile for scientific study.
 This is the best of experimental archaeology, and also the way most enjoyed by those wishing to connect with the past.
 It is our purpose to not only show a picture of the past, but to bring it to more life by providing a functional replica.

 Replica of the Iceman of the Alp's copper axe.
 The copper was poured in a cast, then cold hammered as in the original.
 An elbow shaped branch of Yew wood was used here as in the original.